SILVERWOOD

 Marriage registration of Thomas Silverwood and Joane Curtis, Leicester 1650

 Their first child, a daughter, was baptised at Hallaton only a fortnight later, on 21 June 1650.
 She was given her grandmother’s name, Theodosia.
 A son, Joseph (my direct ancestor) was baptised at Rotherby, near Frisby-on-the-Wreake, on 4 March 1656 when he was a month old.
 In 1654 Thomas Silverwood had briefly been vicar of Codicote, near Hitchin in Hertfordshire, and his erratic life as a Dissenting minister might explain the unusual lapse between his son’s birth and baptism.
 There is also an interesting entry in the Rotherby parish register written during the troubled times of the Civil War: “1643 Bellum!
 (War) 1644 Bellum!
 1645 Bellum!
 Interruption, Persecution!
 Sequestration by John Mussen yeoman, and John Yates taylor!
 1654 Sequestration!
 Thomas Silverwood intruder.”
-Perhaps a non-Conformist Parliament appointment to replace the incumbent Francis Needham who wrote this?
-Somewhat confusingly, records in the archives collection at Nottingham University show Thomas Silverwood as rector of Rotherby from 1652 to around 1655.
+‘Intruder’ was a term commonly used to describe a Godly (that is, Puritan) cleric who took over a parish, so it seems Thomas was a non-Conformist Parliament appointee replacing the incumbent, Francis Needham, who wrote this entry.
+Records in the archives collection at Nottingham University show Thomas Silverwood as rector of Rotherby from 1652 to around 1655, so Needham’s dates are a little confusing.

 Rotherby parish register showing Thomas Silverwood’s name (at bottom) as sequestrator

-In February 1661 Thomas Silverwood was ordained rector of St Laurence’s church, Gonalston, north-east of Nottingham.
-In fact he must have been serving in the parish slightly earlier, because his father William Silverwood had been buried here at the ‘Spital’ or Hospital of St Mary Magadalene in September 1657, and his son Benjamin (below) was baptised here early in 1660.
-A younger son may have been Jacob Silverwood, who was churchwarden at Gonalston in 1679.
-Thomas Silverwood was to remain at Gonalston for the rest of his ministry, being buried at St Laurence’s on 3 November 1691, aged about 76.
-His widow Joane was buried close by him seven years later, and their grave slabs can still be seen in the floor of the sanctuary.
+In 1656 Thomas Silverwood became rector of St Laurence’s church, Gonalston, north-east of Nottingham, where he was to remain until his death thirty-five years later.
+His father William Silverwood was buried here at the ‘Spital’ or Hospital of St Mary Magadalene in September 1657.
+Thomas Silverwood himself was buried at St Laurence’s on 3 November 1691, aged about 76.
+His widow Joane, who died seven years later, lies close by him and their grave slabs can still be seen in the floor of the sanctuary.

-Their son Benjamin studied theology at Emmanuel College, Cambridge, and was ordained in 1685, spending over thirty years as vicar of the parish of Upton with Kexby, Lincolnshire, where he died in 1727.
+One of their sons may have been Jacob Silverwood, recorded as churchwarden at Gonalston in 1679; and another son Benjamin (baptised at Gonalston in 1660) studied theology at Emmanuel College, Cambridge, and was ordained in 1685, spending over thirty years as vicar of the parish of Upton with Kexby, Lincolnshire, where he died in 1727.

 Joseph Silverwood’s baptism record, Rotherby 1656